OncoReg: Medical Image Registration for Oncological Challenges: Discussion

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}

 \coi{We declare we don't have conflicts of interest.}

 \data{The data for ThoraxCBCT is available on learn2reg.grand-challenge.org/oncoreg/.
-As described earlier the data of the OncoReg task can not be made publicly available, nevertheless, we are open for requests about evaluation on this data that will be computed in-house by us.}
+As described earlier the data of the OncoReg task cannot be made publicly available, nevertheless, we are open for requests about evaluation on this data that will be computed in-house by us.}